-On September 28, 2015, US-EPA approved CO & PM10 maintenance plans, known as a "limited maintenance plans" (LMPs) for the Grants Pass area.
-These limited maintenance plans have a 2025 horizon year.
+On September 28, 2015, US-EPA approved CO & PM{10} maintenance plans, known as a "limited maintenance plans" (LMPs) for the Grants Pass area.
+These limited maintenance plans have a 2025 horizon year at which time conformity determinations are no longer required.
 Because of the approved LMPs, the Middle Rogue MPO no longer has to complete regional emissions analyses for the Grants Pass area for PM10 and CO pursuant to 40 CFR 93.109(e).